gdmoney/reading/the-consolations-of-philosophy.md

 - we think that societal conventions must have a sound basis because they have been adhered to by many people for a long time
 - we refrain from questioning the status quo because we associate what is popular with what is right
 - why do we assume that the task of directing one's life could be undertaken without any sustained reflection on premises or goals?
-- the established views have frequently emerged not through a process of faultless reasoning, but through centries of intellectual muddle
+- the established views have frequently emerged not through a process of faultless reasoning, but through centuries of intellectual muddle
 - the correctness of a statement cannot be determined by whether it is held by a majority or has been believed for a long time
 - a correct statement is one incapable of being rationally contradicted
 - **knowledge** - understanding not only why something is true, but also why its alternatives are false